NBISweden/xferticket/USAGE.md

 ## For NBIS Staff

- 1. If you don't have an account in the service ask @viklund on slack or send an email to cto@nbis.se.
+ 1. Login to the system by using your @nbis.se email username and password.
  2. Login to the system by using the login button.
  3. Create a transfer ticket.
     You can give it an optional name and choose the expiry time.